stencho/Swoop/readme.md

 ## Swoop

 A set of UI elements and systems to manage them, for creating user interfaces.
-Allows for building things like debug overlays, editor UIs, or even entire applications (a questionable idea).
+Allows for building things like debug overlays, editor UIs, or even entire applications (a questionable idea, but workable if you need something in between winforms and a full-on 2D/3D game engine).

-I intend to implement an invalidation rendering system eventually, but right now there are much bigger performance issues which need to be addressed
+I intend to implement an invalidation rendering system eventually, but right now there are much bigger performance issues which need to be addressed.

 Everything is implemented as small ProFont and extreme minimalist 1px bright-lines-on-dark-backgrounds, inspired by BlackBox/bbLean.

-This project will not work as-is and requires MGRawInputLib from [MGRawInput](https://github.com/stencho/MGRawInput) (for handling input and additional things, such as window dragging/resizing and threaded input handling)
+This project will not work as-is and requires MGRawInputLib from [MGRawInput](https://github.com/stencho/MGRawInput) (for threaded input handling, RawInput support, window movement and resizing, and other winapi stuff)

 #### Implemented UI Elements
 - [x] Button